All Episodes

 I'd rather you be successful.

-The question now is what will the Iranians do?
+The question now is, what will the Iranians do?

-That's why they have spent uh some two trillion dollars over the past three decades uh and they have expanded their nuclear weapons uh program uh much further than you know when we first exposed the nuclear sites in Natanz and Iraq, uh, which triggered the the IAA inspections of Iranian nuclear sites.
+And they have expanded their nuclear weapons program much further than when we first exposed the nuclear sites in Natanz and Iraq, which triggered the IAA inspections of Iranian nuclear sites.

-Uh they gave them what they wanted.
+They gave them what they wanted.

-Um they legitimized the nuclear weapons program of Iran.
+They legitimized the nuclear weapons program of Iran.

 It's not.